Gemma Owen wearing Halo

 YR8 (jR8 in the USA)

-The kids YR8 is the perfect riding helmet for a range of Pony Club activities.
+The kids’ YR8 is the perfect riding helmet for a range of Pony Club activities.
 It meets multiple safety standards and is covered in a smart microfibre suede.

 Its adjustable nylon harness ensures a secure fit, while its four discreet ventilation holes keep young heads cool and comfortable.
-It also comes with an SOS card for writing essential medical information.

-The YR8 comes in a choice of colours and is also available as the YR8 Sparkly
+The YR8 comes in a choice of colours and is also available as the YR8 Sparkly.

-Young Rider’s Jockey
+Young Rider Jockey

-It features eight ventilation holes and comes with a free breathable silk.
+It features eight ventilation holes and it comes in regular or round fit.

-Young Rider’s Jockey$120
+Young Rider’s Jockey helmet

 Hacking

-Just because there isn’t a governing body checking your helmet before you hack out, doesn’t mean you should ignore safety standards.
+Just because there isn’t a governing body checking your helmet before you hack out doesn’t mean you should ignore safety standards.

 There are three main international equestrian standards to look for:

-- VG1 01.040 2014-12 with BSI Kitemark
+• EN1384:2023 or VG1 01.040 2014-12 with BSI Kitemark

-- ASTM F1163-15 with SEI Kitemark
+• ASTM F1163-23 with SEI Kitemark

-As a bare minimum you should have one of these, but always try and choose a helmet that meets multiple standards as they test and protect against very different accident scenarios.
+As a bare minimum you should have one of these, but always try and choose a helmet that meets multiple standards as they test and protect against different accident scenarios.

 Best riding hats for hacking